Victories

 2019

-PGA TOUR Professional Tom Lehman meets with the President at the White House to discuss access to colorectal cancer screening
+PGA TOUR Professional and colorectal cancer survivor Tom Lehman participated in a colorectal cancer screening event on Capitol Hill, met with members of Congress, and met with President Trump at the White House to discuss the importance of increasing access to colorectal cancer screening.

 2015

-Fight CRC President Anjee Davis appointed to the NCI Colon Task Force.
+President Anjee Davis was appointed to the NCI Colon Task Force.

 2014

-Fight CRC participated in a White House meeting and press conference to launch 80% by 2018 campaign for colorectal cancer screening.
+We participated in a White House meeting and press conference to launch the 80% by 2018 campaign for colorectal cancer screening.
+And for the first time in 13 years, March was officially recognized as Colorectal Cancer Awareness Month through a presidential proclamation.

 2013